Take a stand to ensure full access to specialty drugs

 ARxC has championed preserving the doctor-patient relationship by alerting consumers to illegal drug switching by health insurance providers or other parties.
 This drug switching of brand-name drugs is done without the prescribing doctor's permission.
 The switch occurs by the insurance provider in order to save money; leaving the doctor uninformed and threatening the safety of patient care.
 Please read the Press Release Advocacy Alert by our partners, The Global Healthy Living Foundation and visit them at www.failfirsthurts.org.
 Please pass this alert onto your family, friends and physicians.

-click here to read the Global Health Living Foundation Press Release.
+Please click the link above or click here to read the Global Health Living Foundation Press Release.

 _______________________________________________